holochain/holochain/docs/specs/src/hwp_4_formal.md

 *Note about Functions: Most zome calls don't need to be in the immutable mutually enforced rules included in the DNA hash (Integrity Zomes) because since there's no way to verify what functions were involved in producing data, other nodes can only look at the outputs produced to ensure data is structured and validated correctly.*

-The first entry of each agent's source chain contains the app DNA.
-The hash of this initial DNA entry is what demonstrates that each agent possessed identical and complete copies of the the rules by which they will manage and mutually enforce all state changes.
+The first record in each agent's source chain contains the DNA hash.
+This initial record is what demonstrates that each agent possessed identical and complete copies of the the rules by which they will manage and mutually enforce all state changes.
 If a node has a different DNA hash, then it is in a different network playing by a different set of rules.

 **Genesis:** The genesis process for each agent creates three initial entries.

-1. The DNA is stored in the first chain entry with action $C _0$ like this:
+1. The DNA is stored in the first chain record with action $C _0$ like this:

 $$
 C _0 = WASM